GyroSuperintelligence/BabyLM/guides/Genetics.md

 - `type`: Unicode category (e.g., "Lu" for uppercase letter, "Cc" for control character).
 - `count`, `first_cycle`, `last_cycle`, `gyration_feature`, `confidence`: System learning and structural fields as before.

+**Relationship between `resonance` and `confidence`:**
+The `GeneKeysMetadata` stores the raw `resonance` (gyrodistance) for each individual event.
+The `confidence` field within the `FormatMetadata`'s pattern list represents a long-term, aggregate statistical measure derived from the `resonance` of all events for that pattern.
+For example, it could be calculated as `1 - (average_resonance / π)`.
+This makes `confidence` a summary of how reliably a pattern has been identified over its entire history.

 ### 5.2 Learning Mechanisms

 The learning mechanism is a two-fold process: